What's changing?

 What will change and what it means for you

-The Ministry is two years into a six-year programme to refresh The New Zealand Curriculum (NZC) – both the overall framework and the eight existing learning areas.
+The Ministry is three years into a six-year programme to refresh The New Zealand Curriculum.

 Te Mātaiaho means “to observe and examine the strands of learning.”
 This name was gifted by Dr Wayne Ngata and members of our Rōpū Kaitiaki.

-• English is now available to be explored and used in schools and kura
+• English is now available to be explored and used in schools and kura.
+It must be used from 2025.

-• Mathematics and statistics is now available to be explored and used in schools and kura
+• Mathematics and statistics is now available to be explored and used in schools and kura.
+It must be used from 2025.

 • Learning languages is in development for release in 2025.